 Shanae Boston serves as Care Coordinator for Jackson County Healthy Start.
 Displaying awesome dedication to her clients, Shanae goes above and beyond the call of duty to find resources for clients who can’t find what they need.
-Serving JCHS since 2015, she is a Certified Lactation Consultant and also has her FOCEP certification.
+Serving JCHS since 2015, she is a Certified Lactation Consultant, FOCEP Certified, and a Certified Peer Companion through the TEARS Foundation.
 Shanae can also be seen spearheading the car seat program as the Jackson County’s liaison for acquiring car seats.
 She continues to provide the much-needed guidance and assistance to many mothers throughout Jackson County.

 Chipola Healthy Start Coalition, along with the Jackson County Healthy Start Program, hosted a Walk to Remember on Friday, October 14 at Citizen’s Lodge in Marianna.
 Walk to Remember is a national event dedicated to babies who die each year through miscarriage, ectopic pregnancy, stillbirth, or infant death.
 Preceding the remembrance ceremony, families and loved ones created memory tiles in honor of their babies.
 Pastor Barbara Lee from All Things New Ministries officiated the remembrance ceremony followed by a short walk lead by moms and other family members who experienced their own loss, which concluded with a bubble release.